• Passover

 Instructions

-• Once set, remove from freezer, break into pieces and enjoy.
+• Once set, remove from fridge, break into pieces and enjoy.

 Notes

-The matzo crack can easily be made in advance and stored until you are ready to eat it.
+• The matzo crack can easily be made in advance and stored until you are ready to eat it.
 Start by layering the pieces of matzo crack in an airtight container.
 Separate each layer with a piece of wax paper or parchment paper.
-Then store in the fridge for up to 10 days or in the freezer for up to 3 months.
+Then store in the fridge for up to a week.

 Nutrition